gangstead/implicitly-yours/slides/slides.md

 # Implicit conversions

 - Call a method that a type doesn't have.
 Compiler checks for an implicit conversion to a type that does have the method.
-- Limitations ???
+- Conversion = method that takes the one parameter of type A and returns a type B. Parameter names don't matter
-- Formerly called Pimp pattern / pimplicits.
+- [Formerly](https://twitter.com/coda/status/93003343965851648) called Pimp pattern / pimplicits.
 For "pimp my library"
 - As of [PNW Scala](http://www.pnwscala.org) 2014 libraries are now "bedazzled" instead.

 ---

 # Implicit conversions continued

-Implicit Conversion
 If one calls a method m on an object o of a class C, and that class does not support method m, then Scala will look for an implicit conversion from C to something that does support m.

 A simple example would be the method map on String:

 ```scala
 "abc".map(_.toInt)
 ```